marijnh/style-mod/README.md

    By default, rules are defined in the order in which they are mounted, making those mounted later take precedence in case of an otherwise equal selector precedence.
-You can pass 0 for low priority or 2 for high priority as second argument to explicitly move the rules above or below rules with default priority.
+You can pass a number (may be fractional) between 0 for low priority or 2 for high priority as second argument to explicitly move the rules above or below rules with default priority.
 Within a priority level, rules remain defined in mount order.

    Style modules should be created once and stored somewhere, as opposed to re-creating them every time you need them.
 The amount of